 The Leyte Landing Memorial Park or also known as the MacArthur Landing Memorial Park in Palo, Leyte marks the site of General Douglas MacArthur’s return to the Philippines to fulfill his promise to the Filipinos in helping free the country from Japanese forces.

 His now-immortal remark “I shall return.” was fulfilled on October 20, 1944, which commenced the largest naval battle of World War II.
-Bronze statues made by sculptor Anastacio Caedo were installed in this park to commemorate his historic landing.
+Bronze statues made by sculptor Anastacio Caedo were installed in this park to commemorate his historic landing and is one of the most important historical landmarks in the Philippines.

 In 1565, Spanish explorer Miguel Lopez de Legazpi and Bohol chieftain Datu Sikatuna performed a blood compact, a tribal tradition that seals friendships.
 The historic moment marked the first treaty of friendship between Spaniards and Filipinos.